State Information

 Please describe any grant work that names the science of reading and/or evidence-aligned instruction including links, where applicable

 On May 26, 2023, the Connecticut State Department of Education (CSDE) announced the ARPA-Right to Read Grant which deploys $20 million in the CSDE’s American Rescue Plan Act (ARPA) funding to local and regional boards of education during fiscal year (FY) 2023 and FY 2024 for the purpose of supporting scientifically based, evidence-based literacy teaching and learning in grades Kindergarten through third (K-3).
 For more information, please see the ARPA Right to Read Guidance.
-The CSDE is also allocating $4,539,000 ARP ESSER funds to assist Connecticut local and regional boards of education with total enrollment of under 1000 students in addressing educational disparities and increasing their investment in Grades K-3 scientifically based, evidence-based literacy teaching and learning
+The CSDE is also allocating $4,539,000 ARP ESSER funds to assist Connecticut local and regional boards of education with total enrollment of under 1000 students in addressing educational disparities and increasing their investment in Grades K-3 scientifically based, evidence-based literacy teaching and learning.

 Has your state reviewed standards for alignment to the science of reading?